 Seems extreme but if you take your beer drinking seriously this is an easy option.
 When beer travels, it’s open to the potential effects of heat and light.
 So when you pick up your precious cargo, be prepared and bring it home in an esky, especially if it’s a hot sunny day or you won’t be getting it home in a short space of time.
 We have a lot of people coming down from Brisbane for a day trip to visit our 2 breweries.
 A 1 hour trip back in the sun could be enough to adversely impact on the taste of the beer.

 Learn about the breweries

-If bars or bottle shops store the beer hot, or keep it in the sun for weeks (it’s happened), then the beer will taste like shit.
-If the venue doesn’t move a lot of beer and a beer stays onsite for 8 months before making it onto the tap, it’s going to be no good.
+If bars or bottle shops store the beer hot, or keep it in the sun for weeks (it’s happened), it will ruin the beer.
+If the venue doesn’t move a lot of beer and a beer stays onsite for months before making it onto the tap, it’s going to be no good.
 If the venues have dirty lines, perfectly good beer could go through the lines and taste sour or worse when it goes into the glass.
 This happens quite a bit too, so choose venues that know how to handle beer well.

 Don’t hesitate to ask questions of the venues either.
 Venue owners will take notice if enough customers ask the same questions.
 If they realise their customers are educated on beer, they will realise they have to answer those questions and will start to up their game as well.
-It’s an industry that is rapidly growing so everyone from breweries, to storage, to venues to end customers all vary in terms of their beer knowledge.
+It’s an industry that is rapidly growing so everyone from breweries, to transport and storage providers, to venues, to end customers all vary in terms of their beer knowledge.
 The more you educate yourself and the more questions you ask of the venues, the better it is for all of us.